IoTSEstudy/IoTbugschallenges/README.md

 # IoTbugschallenges
-Replication package for "IoT In The Wild: Bug Taxonomy and Developer Challenges"
+Replication package for "IoT Bugs and Development Challenges" paper.